 Here you connect the physical model of the touch sensor with the controller pins.

-Now you must select the Voltage and GND terminals to be connected with the controller pins.
+Now you must select the terminals that will be connected with the controller pins.

 If you zoom in, the terminals look like this: